 - Fressnapf Göttingen – This is our go-to pet store in Göttingen.
 It’s bigger than Zoo Busch with more variety in pet supplies.
 Plus, they have a great central location near Real and free and ample parking.

 - Zoo Busch – Popular pet store with lots of locations in Göttingen.
 Website is only available in German but they often have staff who speak some English.

 - Veterinarian – Dr. Ulrike Scupin provides ongoing vet care for our two cats and dog.
 The office is located outside Göttingen in the village of Nikolausberg.
 It has multiple vets available, staff speak English, and they’re helpful and friendly.

 - TripAdvisor – A great site to check out popular attractions at different travel destinations and to read reviews from other travelers.
 Be on the look-out for “Traveler’s Choice” Winners from previous years.

 - Germany Travel – Germany has a vast and confusing array of tourism websites and offices, including official sites.
 While a few of the larger ones offer information in English, many are only in German.
 This site is one I’ve found quite helpful for travel ideas.

 - “Germany for Tourists,” The German Way & More – Particularly for expats living in Germany, this site will likely answer any question you have about your time as a resident.

 - Toytown – English-speaking forum with info about life in Germany.
 It’s similar to Switzerland’s English Forum, though the info is usually only useful for folks living in larger cities and the online community isn’t as active.

 *None of the links listed on this page are affiliate links, nor do we receive a commission or fee if you choose to purchase any of the products or services listed here.
-We simply have shared them because we’ve personally used them and recommend them.
+We simply have shared them because we’ve personally use or used them and freely recommend them.